TOP

 Education for "Japanese Culture"at AGU

-2. Japanology B
+3. Japanology B (Aoyama/Sagamihara Campus)

 To learn other country’s culture is important.
 It means beginning of mutualunderstanding.